Aegon (AEG) Receives a Hold from Kepler Capital

-Kepler Capital analyst Benoit Petrarque maintained a Hold rating on Aegon (AEG) on February 11 and set a price target of EUR2.90.
-The company’s shares closed last Thursday at $4.55, close to its 52-week high of $4.65.
+Kepler Capital analyst Peter Eliot maintained a Hold rating on Aegon (AEG) on February 22 and set a price target of EUR2.90.
+The company’s shares closed last Tuesday at $4.85, close to its 52-week high of $4.91.

 See today’s analyst top recommended stocks >>